Atomic spacing

 Atomic spacing refers to the distance between the nuclei of atoms in a material.
 This space is extremely large compared to the size of the atomic nucleus, and is related to the chemical bonds which bind atoms together.
 In solid materials, the atomic spacing is described by the bond lengths of its atoms.
-In ordered solids, the atomic spacing between two bonded atoms is generally around a few ångströms (Å), which is on the order of 10−10 meters.
+In ordered solids, the atomic spacing between two bonded atoms is generally around a few ångströms (Å), which is on the order of 10−10 meters (see Lattice constant).
 However, in very low density gases (for example, in outer space) the average distance between atoms can be as large as a meter.
-In this case, the atomic spacing isn't referring to bond length.
+In this case, the atomic spacing is not referring to bond length.

 The atomic spacing of crystalline structures is usually determined by passing an electromagnetic wave of known frequency through the material, and using the laws of diffraction to determine its atomic spacing.
 The atomic spacing of amorphous materials (such as glass) varies substantially between different pairs of atoms, therefore diffraction cannot be used to accurately determine atomic spacing.
 In this case, the average bond length is a common way of expressing the distance between its atoms.